 CARE FOR OUR TERRITORY

-Historical images of the valley show how a few decades ago.
-Agricultural activity was much more extensive than it is today, obviously to the detriment of the wooded areas.
+Historical images of the valley show how a few decades ago. agricultural activity was much more extensive than it is today, obviously to the detriment of the wooded areas.
 With the goal to maintain biodiversity and a good balance between the cultivated part and the wild, we recover olive trees and fruit trees “trapped” in the wild bush, preserving even the vast areas that nature transformed in the last decades.

-It’s fundamental to recover and make safer and more efficient the ancient system of terracing and canalizations that has for centuries maintained the hydrogeological balance of the valley and that is present in our land.
+It’s fundamental to recover and make safer and efficient the ancient system of terracing and canalizations that has for centuries maintained the hydrogeological balance of the valley and that is present in our land.